OCOCA Information for Providers

 Who is Considered a Counselor?

-A counselor is a licensed psychiatrist, psychologist, or clinical social worker
+A counselor is a licensed psychiatrist, psychologist, clinical social worker, APRN-Psych, or marriage & family therapist

-Only a physician who meets the statutory definition of attending physician may write the OCOCA prescription.
+Only a provider who meets the statutory definition of attending provider may write the OCOCA prescription.

-Under the law, an attending physician is the physician who has primary responsibility for:
+Under the law, an attending provider is the provider who has primary responsibility for:

 • The health care of the requesting patient AND